shippableSamples/ci-hugo-aerobatic/content/post/shippable-aerobatic.md

 We'll assume you have a Shippable account and you've linked it to your GitHub account.
 Click the **Enable project** link and select your newly created Hugo site.

-Once you’ve done that, you’ll then also need to add the `AEROBATIC_API_KEY` to Shippable as an environment variable.
+Once you’ve done that, you’ll then also need to add the `AEROBATIC_API_KEY` to Shippable as an encrypted environment variable.
 This is a one-time step.
-You can get your Aerobatic API key by running `aero apikey` from the command line in the root of your Hugo site.
+You can get your Aerobatic API key by running `aero apikey` from the command line in the root of your Hugo site and [then encrypt it](http://docs.shippable.com/ci/advancedOptions/environmentVariables/#secure-variables) in your Shippable project settings.
+You'll include the encrypted variable in your shippable.yml config in the next section.

 <img src="/images/env-var.png" alt="Shippable Environment Variable">